-The Latest: Raw emotions during sentencing in warehouse fire
+The Latest: Tearful warehouse fire hearing concludes for day

 Slocum said the defendants "got off easy in the plea deal."

-Judge James Kramer opened the hearing by admonishing everybody to remain calm, saying he expected it to be "heart wrenching."
+Judge James Cramer opened the hearing by admonishing everybody to remain calm, saying he expected it to be "heart wrenching."

 Two men who pleaded no contest to 36 charges of involuntary manslaughter will face the families of those who died in a fire at an illegally converted Northern California warehouse.

-Note: This story has been corrected to show that Judge Cramer's last name was misspelled.